 Frisco Hut is in good shape currently.
 In 2004 DOC replaced some of the framing and one of the piles, some floorboards by the door, the wire mesh on the bunks with wooden slats, and removed one of the door cupboards to make more space.
 In 2017 Paul and company replaced the roof and some of the frame, sub-floor timber, and piles.
 The end window was re-flashed, the woodburner installed, and a small woodshed built.
 The remaining cupboard was removed and the bench shifted to the NW corner to allow room for the woodburner.
 Some major clearance of vegetation was done around the hut site.
 In March 2018 a second work crew went in and sealed and repainted the Hut.
 The end window was rebuilt and sealed and the flue modified.
 A plastic PVC sheet was installed under the skylight to reduce condensation.
 In April 2019 Andre Winkleman added a metal cowling to the flue to protect the rubber flashing from kea.

 There are a number of tops routes to Frisco over the Diedrichs Range that require reasonably high levels of fitness and experience.
 The first from Mullins Basin follows the TR fork of Mullins Creek, just upstream from Mullins Hut, until just before the start of a steep-sided gorge.
-A rock cairn at a small side-creek on the TR (E1446987/ N5237610 (BV19 470 376)) just below the first big pool in the main Creek marks the exit point.
-There is some quite thick scrub in here and although a bit of a grovel in places, it's preferable to the alternatives.
-Follow the side-creek taking the TL branch where it forks and becomes quite narrow.
-It eventually leads to the scrub boundary in the upper basin around E1447123/ N5237324 (BV19 471 373).
+A marked track exits at a small side-creek on the TR (E1446987/ N5237610 (BV19 470 376)) just below the first big pool in the main Creek.
+This follows the side-creek up to the scrub boundary in the upper basin.
+The top entrance is at around E1447123/ N5237324 (BV19 471 373).
+The track was cut and marked in 2022.
 Head across the basin through scattered alpine scrub and up the spur that divides the two main branches of the upper Creek.
 Mt.
 Ross is traversed to a flat bench SE of its summit at around 1500m.
 An open rock gut at the western end of the bench (around E1447618/ N5234888 (BV19 476 348)) provides easy access down to the bottom end of Darby Creek basin.